Airbus CEO says still in charge, pledges smooth transition

 An Airbus spokesman said: “We don’t engage in any such speculation and have no comment.”

-Enders has acknowledged his time is limited but told staff in January he would remain fully focused on strategic initiatives such as digitalization.
+Enders has acknowledged his time is limited but told staff in January he would remain fully focused on strategic initiatives such as digitalisation.

 Some analysts warn the year-long transition may however put pressure on Enders to demonstrate he is more than a caretaker, as the group faces industrial and commercial challenges.